--

 Help them understand that while the internet is a great tool it must not become an idol, and it can have devastating effects if used without discernment, boundaries, and self-control

-I believe young people should not have uncontrolled access to smartphones until they are 15-18, around when they go to college.
+I believe young people should not have uncontrolled access to smartphones until they are 15-18 years old.

 It's expected that by that age they will have built a significant level of morality, judgment, discernment, and self-control, which will help them stay safe online and use smart devices in a healthy way.